FarsanRashid/Hands-on-Machine-Learning-and-Data-Science/index.md

   * How cholesterol is related with heart disease?
   * How mental health is related with gender?
 * [Data analysis to answer](./DataAnalysis/StasticalInference/statistical_inference.html)
-  * Is gun ownership rate of republican supporters signifacantly diferent than democrat supporters?
+  * Is gun ownership rate of republican supporters signifacantly different than democrat supporters?